TileDB-Inc/TileDB/doc/source/tutorials/dense-arrays.rst

 .. note::

+  The array name here will be used to create a data directory in the current working path (see `On-disk Structure`_. below).
-  The array name here can actually be a full URI, for example a path like ``file:///home/username/my_array`` or an S3 URI like ``s3://bucket-name/array-name``.
+  The array name can also be a full URI, for example a path like ``file:///home/username/my_array`` or an S3 URI like ``s3://bucket-name/array-name``.

 Writing to the array
 --------------------